thybag/rpg-quick-encounter/readme.md

 # Quick RPG Encounters.

-Instantly convert any battlemap in to a playable encounter.
+Instantly turn any battlemap in to a playable encounter!
 Designed to make running a TTRPG encounter over video chat easy.

-Try it now:
+Try it now at:
 https://thybag.github.io/rpg-quick-encounter/

 #### How to use it
-* **Grab a map** To start, grab a map image you'd like to use.
+* **Any map** Grab the map url, paste it in and your on your way.
 Plenty of great ones are shared on [reddit](https://www.reddit.com/r/dndmaps/)
 * **Players** - Click a player to spawn them on the map, then drag them around as need be.
-Double click to rename.
+Double click to rename & right click to remove.
-* **Spawn NPC's** - Just select name/image from spawn menu and drag them as need be.
+* **Spawn NPC's** - Select a name and icon from spawn menu & get them added.
 * **Fog** - Click to clear an area of fog, right click to re-add it.
-You can control fog opacity, clearing size or just turn it off in the fog menu
+You can control fog opacity, clearing size or just turn it off in the fog menu.
 * **Auto save** - Every action is saved to your local storage so you can quickly resume a game at your leisure.
+All saves are shown on the wizard.
-* **Player bar** - Click a player to spawn or focus on them & reorder freely to match turn order.
+* **Player bar** - Click a player to spawn or focus on them plus reorder freely to match your turn order.
+* **Player bar** - Custom icons - just drag them in to the image picker and they will be available for all your encounters.
 * **URL options** - Create maps using links,  use `map` for the image and `players` with a comma separated list users.

 #### Planned features
-* Better getting started wizard
+* Add more features to getting started.
 * Import/Export - so people can share reconfigured encounters or just move them around.
-* Ability Drag/drop  local maps and images, rather than needing to hotlink them.
-* Custom NPC/player/monster icons
 * Ability to add overlays for injured or dead NPC's.
+* More default NPC options.
+* Set the icon size so they fit your tile system.
 * Proper dialogs - currently I'm slumming it with conform/prompts.

 ## Credits